icsharpcode/CodeConverter/README.md

    * A new instance of Visual Studio will open with the extension installed

 ##  History
-A spiritual successor of the code conversion within [SharpDevelop](https://github.com/icsharpcode/SharpDevelop) and later part of [Refactoring Essentials](https://github.com/icsharpcode/RefactoringEssentials), the code converter was separated out to avoid difficulties with different Visual Studio and Rolsyn versions.
+A spiritual successor of the code conversion within [SharpDevelop](https://github.com/icsharpcode/SharpDevelop) and later part of [Refactoring Essentials](https://github.com/icsharpcode/RefactoringEssentials), the code converter was separated out to avoid difficulties with different Visual Studio and Roslyn versions.

 ## More screenshots
 <p float="left">